The State of the Industry: Fintech and Financial Services during/post-Covid

 Fintech 2030 With the rapidly changing landscape, seismic changes and tech shifting what does the future look like?

-Join us at Fintech Week and engage in person with the industry’s key players, influencers, decision makers and innovators.
+Join us in Tel Aviv to engage with the industry’s key players, influencers, decision makers and innovators.
 Delve into the key themes and discover new opportunities with interactive panel discussions, keynote presentations and lots of networking opportunities.